 Yes, it is possible to get genital herpes through oral sex.

 Genital herpes is caused by the herpes simplex virus type 2 (HSV 2).
-More recent studies have shown that type 1 (HSV 1) could also be causing genital herpes.
+More recent studies have shown that type 1 (HSV 1) can also cause genital herpes.

 Transmission of the virus is possible via vaginal, anal and oral sex.
 Carriers do not have to be suffering an outbreak at the time of transmission.
-They are infective all of the time.
+They are contagious all of the time.

 HSV 1 is mostly transmitted through contact with the mouth.
 Saliva and open sores can contain the virus.
 It can be spread by kissing someone who is a carrier, sharing a toothbrush or cutlery, and sexual contact.

 Because it is so easily spread, HSV 1 is incredibly common.
 Around half of the world’s population is estimated to be carriers.
 Herpes type 2 is less common but still affects a considerable percentage of the global population.
 An estimated 417 million people worldwide are carriers of HSV 2.

 The risk of HSV 2 transmission from an infected male to an uninfected female partner is higher than female to male transmission.
 The risk of contracting genital herpes increases with the number of sexual partners and frequency of sex.